 Changing the World

-The history of the past 200 years presents a bleak picture of human nature.
+The history of the last few hundred years presents a bleak picture of human nature.
 A long series of wars and conflicts, often stemming from economic greed or from feelings of religious, racial, or national supremacy, have caused untold misery and bloodshed, and even today world peace seems as elusive as ever.
 And although our planet has sufficient resources to feed and care for all of its inhabitants, over 800 million people are undernourished and a child dies of hunger every 10 seconds.
 There are plenty of different ideas concerning the social and economic reforms needed to change the world for the better.
 But change from above – even if it is of the right sort – is not enough; there also needs to be a lasting change in human nature.

 We are far more than the products of our environment.
 Our characters and behaviour are not simply the result of our upbringing and education and experiences in this life, because different people can react to similar things in very different ways, depending on their basic dispositions.
 From the moment we’re born, we begin to display certain distinctive character traits, which are then developed or modified in the course of our lives.
 But where does our basic character come from?
 Materialists would probably say that it’s determined by the genes or DNA that we inherit from our parents.
 DNA is vastly overrated by materialistic scientists.
 The DNA code certainly regulates the production of proteins, the basic building blocks of our bodies, but it does not explain how these proteins then manage to arrange themselves into tissues and organs and complex living beings, and there is certainly no evidence that physical DNA determines our basic patterns of thought and behaviour.
 Efforts to reduce the wonders of life and mind to random physical and chemical interactions are grossly inadequate and unconvincing.